thankful-ai/yeoman/README.md

 	--tags=http-server \
 	--metadata-from-file user-data=cloud-init

+### Graceful Shutdown

+Doesn't appear to be needed.
+Any cloud will finish the tasks we issue via API without us waiting on them.
+Yeoman can rediscover the current state on next boot.

 TODO:
 - version should be the docker image ID from `docker images`?
 - restructure service bucket file json to have a list of versions, not just one